 - Skin rashes

-- Stools are a pale grayish or clay color
+- Stools that are a pale grayish or clay color

 Diagnosing Hepatitis B

-Testing for hepatitis B is not routine.
 Often, your doctor may discover hepatitis B when you get blood tests for another condition, during your annual check-up, as part of an insurance policy exam, or before surgery.
 If your doctor sees abnormalities in your liver blood test results, the next step may be a second blood test for liver function and hepatitis viruses.
+Routine blood tests do not always test for HBV, however, so be sure to ask your provider for HBV testing.

 In addition to a complete physical examination and laboratory tests for blood and urine, diagnostic procedures for hepatitis B may involve an abdominal ultrasound, a CT scan, or an MRI to screen for liver cancer.
-A liver biopsy can determine if there is scarring (fibrosis) on your liver and its extent.
+A fibroscan (noninvasive imaging) can determine if there is scarring (fibrosis) on your liver and its extent.

 Treatments We Offer

-If you have a diagnosis of chronic hepatitis B, you should see your doctor regularly.
-Most often, your treatment will include taking one pill daily with follow up every two to three months.
+If you have a diagnosis of chronic hepatitis B, you should see your doctor regularly, with follow-up every three to six months.
+Depending on your diagnosis, treatment may include taking one pill daily to reduce the risk of long-term liver damage and cancer, and the risk of transmission to others.

 Our primary goal of therapy for chronic hepatitis B is to suppress the hepatitis B virus.
-Treatment helps reduce inflammation and slows the progression to cirrhosis and liver failure.
-Treatment also reduces your risk of liver cancer.
+Treatment helps reduce inflammation, reverses the progression to cirrhosis and liver failure, and reduces your risk of liver cancer.

-Hepatitis B represents a significant global health problem, with five percent of the world population infected by the virus.
-HBV is responsible for more than one million deaths per year globally, and worldwide 75 percent of persons with chronic hepatitis B are in Asia.
-The World Health Organization estimates that two billion people worldwide have been exposed to HBV.
-Among them, 370 million people worldwide have chronic infection.
+Hepatitis B represents a significant global health problem, with five percent of the world’s population infected by the virus.
+The World Health Organization (WHO) estimates that two billion people worldwide have been exposed to HBV.
+Among them, 296 million people have chronic infection.
+HBV is responsible for more than 800,000 deaths per year globally, and 75 percent of the people with chronic hepatitis B are in Asia.
 In Asia, 8-10 percent of the population is chronically infected, and up to 50 percent of new cases are due to mother-to-child transmission.